isomerpages/mti-cap/pages/For Consumers.md

     <input type="checkbox" id="accordion7">
 			<label for="accordion7">I received an Email/SMS from CAP.
 How do I know it is genuine? </label>
     <div>
-			<p>There will be an acknowledgement email and SMS to those who provide their feedback through the the official CAP feedback form on FormSG.
+			<p>There will be an acknowledgement email and SMS to those who provide their feedback through the official CAP feedback form on FormSG.
 The CAP will not send you any email or SMS asking you to click on any link or provide any information outside of the CAP website and the official CAP feedback form on FormSG. </p>
 			<p>The CAP will not call you unless you have provided feedback through the official CAP feedback form on FormSG, or if you have requested a call-back.
 If you do receive a call from the CAP, you may wish to verify the Response ID of your feedback, or when your call back request was made. </p>
 			<p>A representative from the People’s Association may also approach you for further clarifications.
 If you are approached by persons who are assisting the CAP, you should ask for information about their agency / organisation and official identification.
 You can also contact their agency / organisation using the official contact details to verify their identity.</p>
     	<p>Should you receive any suspicious call or Email, do report to the Singapore Police Force.